sestaton/Pairfq/README.md

 * **add_pair_info.pl**

   * Add the pair information back to the data.
 After filtering or sampling Casava 1.8+ data, the pair information is often lost, making downstream analyses difficult.
 For example, `@EAS139:136:FC706VJ:2:2104:15343:197393 1:Y:18:ATCACG` usually becomes `@EAS139:136:FC706VJ:2:2104:15343:197393`.
-This script will add the pair information back (to become `@EAS139:136:FC706VJ:2:2104:15343:197393/`).
+This script will add the pair information back (to become `@EAS139:136:FC706VJ:2:2104:15343:197393/1`).
 There is no way to know what was in the comment, so will not be restored.

-As with `pairfq.pl`, typing the name of the script will print the usage statement, while typing the name of the script followed by `-m` or `--man` will print the full documentation.
+As with `pairfq.pl`, invoking any of the scripts with no arguments will print the usage statement, while supplying the arguments `-m` or `--man` will print the full documentation.

 **ISSUES**